Outdoor Adventure and Nature Programs

 Needed to Participate

 To participate, you will need a compass, a map of the course and a cue sheet.
-The maps and cue sheets for each location; you'll need to supply your own compass.
+You’ll need to supply your own compass.
+The map and cue sheet can be downloaded below.

 The maps used for orienteering courses are topographic maps which show elevation.
 They contain a scale (such as 1:5,000), magnetic north lines, and legend which visually explains the symbols on the map.
 They also contain red circles with numbers that show the location of the control points.
 The red circle containing S/F denotes the start and finish of the course.